valasek/timesheet/README.md

 Automation is based on a premise, that reporting and billing process includes three separated steps with well-defined data which flows in between:
 * **Time reporting** - all company employees
-  * covered by this app - eliminates manual errors, shows important data for consultants, data entry is as easy as possible
+  * covered by this app - data are safe, eliminates manual errors, shows important data for consultants, data entry is as easy as possible
 * **Billing preparation** (confirming/editing reported hours for billing) - project manager or administrative person
   * covered partially by this app.
 If you bill 1:1 with your reporting then it has all you need
   * data are available in the DB which can be exported by this app read or exported by any DB tool